-A piece of fruit and a carton of milk are provided free of charge each day.
+A piece of fruit is provided free of charge each day.
 This is usually one of apples, bananas, pears and 'easy-peel' satsumas, although when they are in season we are sometimes sent sugar snap peas, tomatoes and strawberries.
 If your child can be a bit fussy about what they eat you may wish to provide a piece of fruit you know they will eat.
-This needs to be provided in a named container and be ready for your child to eat (peeled, cut up etc if they won't be able to manage it themselves otherwise).
+This needs to be provided in a named container and be ready for your child to eat (peeled, cut up etc. if they won't be able to manage it themselves otherwise).

-The children may have fruit from supervised self-service snack areas in the Nursery throughout the day.
+The children may have fruit from self service snack areas in their classroom throughout the day.